google/flatbuffers/docs/source/Tutorial.md

 `uint`, or `float`) will be given a default of `0` while strings and tables will be given a default of `null`.
 Another thing to note is the line `friendly:bool = false (deprecated);`.
-Since you cannot delete fields from a `table` (to support backwards compatability), you can set fields as `deprecated`, which will prevent the generation of accessors for this field in the generated code.
+Since you cannot delete fields from a `table` (to support backwards compatibility), you can set fields as `deprecated`, which will prevent the generation of accessors for this field in the generated code.
 Be careful when using `deprecated`, however, as it may break legacy code that used this accessor.